-If you do not attend your assigned workshop course you will not be able to enrol for any of the other course in that year, unless exceptional circumstances prevented your attendance.
+If you do not attend the workshop course you booked into, you will not be able to enrol for any of the other courses in that year, unless exceptional circumstances prevented your attendance.

 Electrical Workshop courses are booked via the Department of Electrical and Computer Engineering’s web-based booking system on the resources webpage: Log on with ENG\username.
 Note the back slash!